sprockets/sprockets-statsd/README.rst

 Tornado helpers
 ===============
-The ``sprockets_statsd.mixins`` module contains mix-in classes that make reporting metrics from your tornado_ web application simple.
+The ``sprockets_statsd.tornado`` module contains mix-in classes that make reporting metrics from your tornado_ web application simple.
+You will need to install the ``sprockets_statsd[tornado]`` mix-in to ensure that the Tornado requirements for this library are met.

 .. code-block:: python